boutroslab/CRISPRAnalyzeR/README.md

 ### Licenses
 CRISPRAnalyzeR is published under the GPL-2 license and is **free for non-commercial use only**.

-While CRISPRAnalyzeR does not require an additional license for commercial use itself, some included tools strictly require additional licensing.
+While CRISPRAnalyzeR does not require an additional license for commercial use itself, _some included tools strictly require additional licensing_.
 **Please note that Highcharts, the COSMIC database and the Enrichr API access require additional licensing for commercial use**.
 **The authors of this application are not responsible for licensing or license issues - please contact the corresponding companies directly.**.